 It is estimated that most Americans eat approx 100-200 factory-farmed animals per year.
 That’s somewhere between 7,000-15,000 throughout an average lifetime.
 This means you still likely have thousands of opportunities to decrease the suffering of a real, sentient being.

 We’re so removed from how food gets to our plate, it’s easy to be completely detached and not think about it.
-And I get it - it’s really inconvenient and depressing to really stop and think about the life of the spent mother cow or four month old baby pig that we’re ingesting.
-It’s so much easier to just see these inanimate objects that taste good.
+And I understand that temptation.
+It’s inconvenient and depressing to really stop and think about the life of the spent mother cow or four month old baby pig that we’re eating.
+It’s so much easier to just see these inanimate objects.
 But if we want to change the systems, we first have to allow ourselves to really look at those systems, even if it’s uncomfortable.

-But, this mental model at least put my attention on the fact that the animals on my plate were real living creatures who died for me to have this meal (and unquestionably had a miserable, short life up until that point).
-Slowly, I phased all of it out because the thought of harming these animals, especially unnecessarily, quite literally repulsed me.
+But, this mental model at least put my attention on the fact that the animals on my plate were real living creatures who died for me to have this meal (and unquestionably had a miserable life up until that point).

 I recommend starting with Meatless Mondays or Veganuary or Veggan or a Reducetarian approach.
 Start making one meal a day meatless.
 Add more veggies and less meat to your plate.
 Try some dairy alternatives.
 There are so many ways you can start moving in a more plant based direction.
 It does not have to be all or nothing.